Thai police arrest German man for disposing of woman’s body

 Thai police launched a search for both Schaefer and Stanislaus in the eastern province of Chonburi, and interrogated Stanislaus after finding that his visa had expired in 2017.

 Stanislaus’s girlfriend told police he had been living in part on pension money sent to Schaefer.
-Police said 55-year-old Stanislaus is wanted in Germany on several fraud charges and that he is reported to have committed previous crimes involving swindling the elderly.
+Police said 52-year-old Stanislaus is wanted in Germany on several fraud charges and that he is reported to have committed previous crimes involving swindling the elderly.

 His girlfriend told police that Schaefer fell in the bathroom and died in January.
 She said Stanislaus put her body in a box and dumped it in a canal where it was later found.
 DNA tests and dental records established that it was Schaefer.

-Note: This story has been corrected to say that the age of Stanislaus is 52, not 55.